Braces Colors: What the Options Are & How to Choose

 You may want a brighter, better smile.
 But you may not want people to notice and comment on all of your hard work.
 If you're a private or sensitive person, adding color can add to your embarrassment, not reduce it.

-Aligners can also move your teeth, and studies suggest that people think aligners are more attractive than braces.
+Aligners can also move your teeth, and studies suggest that people think clear aligners are more attractive than braces.
 People who look closely at your mouth may see your trays.
 But you won't call attention to them with garish colors and plenty of metal.
 They'll just be there, quietly working on your perfect smile.

 How Does Elastic Move Your Teeth?